-pharmacokinetic or pharmacodynamic perturbations of an object drug (Gardiner et al., 2008a).
+The need for development and widespread adoption of the aforementioned prospective strategy is evident.
+Historically, identification of clinically significant NPDIs has been driven by case reports of unexpected adverse drug reactions or loss of efficacy that were indicative of pharmacokinetic or pharmacodynamic perturbations of an object drug (Gardiner et al., 2008a).
 However, the value of these case reports for accurately identifying NPDIs is unclear.
 By one estimation, 68% of a representative sample of these case reports were inadequately documented such that determination of whether an NPDI occurred was not possible (Fugh-Berman and Ernst, 2001).

 Adverse event reporting is a similarly flawed and inefficient method of NPDI discovery.
-A survey of NP consumers indicated that just 30% of users would report any adverse reaction to either a drug or an herbal remedy to their primary care physician, and only 6%-7% would report such an adverse reaction to their pharmacist (Barnes et al., 1998).
-In addition, 26% indicated they would report an adverse reaction to a conventional drug but would not report the same adverse reaction to an herbal remedy (Barnes et al., 1998).
-Adverse events with food have traditionally been reported more frequently to poison control centers than to the U.S. Food and Drug Administration (FDA), but the FDA now administers the reporting of dietary supplement-related adverse events and serious adverse events via MedWatch (Gardiner et al., 2008b; Frankos et al., 2010).
-Whether these reporting mechanisms lead to substantial advances in identification of NPDIs remains unclear.
-Given the inherent limitations of anecdotal case reports and postmarket serious adverse event reporting, a prospective and systematic research method for identifying high-risk NPs for NPDI studies is clearly needed.
+A survey of NP consumers indicated that just 30% of users would report any adverse reaction to either a drug or an herbal remedy to their primary care physician, and only 6-7% would report such an adverse reaction to their pharmacist (Barnes et al., 1998).
+In addition, 26% indicated they would report an adverse reaction to a conventional drug, yet would not report the same adverse reaction to an herbal remedy (Barnes et al., 1998).
+Adverse events to food have traditionally been reported more frequently to poison control centers than the FDA, but the FDA now administers reporting of dietary supplement-related adverse events and serious adverse events (SAEs) via MedWatch (Gardiner et al., 2008b; Frankos et al., 2010).
+Whether or not these reporting mechanisms lead to substantial advances in identification of NPDIs remains to be seen.
+Given the inherent limitations of anecdotal case reports and postmarket SAE reporting, a prospective and systematic research method for identifying high-risk NPs for NPDI studies is clearly needed.